-I.A.No.12: Permission to file rejoinder is granted.

-I.A.NO.17: Petitioner to file its response to the application, if any, within four weeks."

-4. After passing this order vide its order dated 19th July, 2010, the Supreme Court referring to the interim application, which sought directions to the Development Commissioner, Government of NCT and other Authorities to grant allotment of land at Bhatti Mines for development of landfill site in favour of MCD for disposal of Municipal Solid Waste.
-It was also noticed that certain NGOs were raising a serious objection and opposing the prayer.
-For that purpose the Supreme Court transferred the applications (I.A.
-No. 12/2002, 13/2002 and 17/2002) to the High Court of Delhi, as it felt that at the time the High Court would be in a better position to decide the matter, keeping in mind the local topography and local conditions.
-The Supreme Court had observed that the High Court may decide the matter expeditiously.
-However, the matter has not been finally disposed of as yet.
-Then the Supreme Court vide its order dated 2nd September, 2014 transferred the Writ Petition No. 888 of 1996 to the Tribunal while passing the following order:
+- I.A.No.12: Permission to file rejoinder is granted. - I.A.NO.17: Petitioner to file its response to the application, if any, within four weeks." - 4.
+After passing this order, the Hon'ble Supreme Court vide its order dated 19th July, 2010, referred to the interim application, which sought directions to the Development Commissioner, Government of NCT and other authorities to grant allotment of land at Bhatti Mines for development of landfill site in favour of MCD for disposal of Municipal Solid Waste.
+It was also noticed that certain NGOs were raising serious objections and were opposing the prayer For that purpose the Hon'ble Supreme Court sought for. transferred the applications (I.A.
+No. 12/2002, 13/2002 and 17/2002) to the Hon'ble High Court of Delhi, as it felt that the Hon'ble High Court would be in a better position to decide the matter, keeping in mind the local topography and local conditions and also observed that it may decide the matter expeditiously.
+However, the matter has not been finally disposed of yet.
+Then the Hon'ble Supreme Court vide its order dated 2nd September, 2014 transferred the Writ Petition No. 888 of 1996 to the Tribunal while passing the following order:

-W.P.(C) No.888 of 1996:

-This petition filed in public interest as early as in the year 1996 prays for the reliefs that are set out in as many as eleven pages of the petition.
+W.P.(C) No.888 of 1996: This petition filed in public interest as early as in the year 1996 prays for the reliefs that are set out in as many as eleven pages of the petition.
 It is, therefore, unnecessary to extract the same in extenso.
 Suffice it to say that several orders have been passed by this Court over the past 18 years or so in regard to the prayers made in the writ petition.
 One significant development that has taken place pursuant to those orders is the framing of the Municipal Solid Wastes (Management and Handling) Rules, 2000 under the Environment (Protection) Act, 1986.
 The Rules, in turn, came to be framed pursuant to a report submitted by a committee constituted by this Court.
 With the framing of the Rules all that remains to be done is an effective enforcement of the said Rules and possible upgradation of technology wherever necessary.
-Enforcement of the Rules and efforts to upgrade the technology relevant to the handling of solid municipal waste is a perennial challenge and would require constant efforts and monitoring with a view to making the municipal authorities concerned accountable, taking note of dereliction, issuing suitable if any, consistent with the said Rules and direction incidental purpose underlying the Rules upgradation of technology wherever possible.
+Enforcement of the Rules and efforts to upgrade the technology relevant to the handling of solid municipal waste is a perennial challenge and would require constant efforts and monitoring with a view to making the municipal authorities concerned accountable, taking note of dereliction, if any, issuing suitable directions consistent with the said Rules and direction incidental purpose underlying the Rules such upgradation of technology wherever possible.
 All these matters can, in our opinion, be best left to be handled by the National Green Tribunal established under the National Green Tribunal Act, 2010.
-The Tribunal, it is common ground, is not only equipped with the necessary expertise to examine and deal with the environment related issues but is also competent to issue in appropriate cases directions considered necessary for enforcing the statutory provisions.
+The Tribunal, it is common ground, is not only equipped with the necessary expertise to examine and deal with the environment related issues but is also competent to appropriate cases directions considered necessary for enforcing the statutory provisions.